Active Learning Principles for In-Context Learning with Large Language Models: Analysis

-In order to gain some intuition on the effect of scale, we group GPT and OPT models together that have similar number of parameters.
+In order to gain some intuition on the effect of scale, we group together GPT and OPT models with similar number of parameters.
 We provide the results in Figure~\ref{fig:model_size}.
 Even after aggregating the results from both model families, we do not see any specific pattern as the model parameters increase.
-We wanted to explore whether the largest models of our collection would behave differently under the varying in-context learning settings, thus perhaps attributing such a behaviour to potential emergent abilities of the bigger LLMs, but we observe the same patterns.
-We believe that this is an interesting avenue of research, especially as models grow and will continue to grow exponentially in terms of model parameters.
+We wanted to explore whether the largest models of our collection would behave differently under the varying in-context learning settings, thus perhaps attributing such a behaviour to potential emergent abilities of the bigger LLMs, but we observe the same patterns (in terms of ranking between the considered data selection methods).
+We believe that this is an interesting avenue of future research, especially as models grow and, most likely, will continue to grow exponentially in terms of model parameters.
 Our findings show that the in-context learning ability of models from a few millions to a few billions of parameters follows similar patterns.
 However, this might not be the case when studying even larger models, as primary results hint \cite{rae2022scaling, Wei2023LargerLM,chowdhery2022palm,touvron2023llama}.